 Commissioned Officer Training (COT)

-If you have prior service, you may not need to attend officer training.
+If you have prior commissioned service in the branch to which you're applying, you may not need to attend officer training.
 Contact your recruiter for more information.

 Classroom Studies + Physical Training